Configuring Replication Package

 • Filtering using Show selected only link.
 When you apply this filter, system displays only the objects you have selected.
 To display all objects again, click Show all link.

 • Filtering by object name.
 When you enter part of the object name (for example “account”) in the field above the table, system automatically displays all objects containing “account” name.
 If you want to hide objects with this name, select Hide from the drop-down list.
-Depending on your needs, you may apply multiple filters at the same time and save the applied filters for your replication package.
+Depending on your needs, you may apply multiple filters at the same time and save the applied filters.
 To do it, enter a part of object name in the objects if name contains field, switch from Show to Hide if necessary, and click Save filter.
 The filter is displayed.
 After this you may add more filters in the same way.

 applied filters to objects